Notary public (United States): Maryland

 Maryland notaries public are appointed by the governor, on the recommendation of a state senator, to serve a four-year term.
 New applicants and commissioned notaries public must be bona fide residents of the State of Maryland or work in the state.
 The official document of appointment is imprinted with the signatures of the governor and the secretary of state as well as the Great Seal of Maryland.
 Before exercising the duties of a notary public, an appointee must appear before the clerk of one of Maryland's 24 circuit courts to take an oath of office.

 A bond is not required.
 A notary is required to keep a log of all notarial acts, indicating the name of the person, their address, what type of document is being notarized, the type of ID used to authenticate them (or that they are known personally) by the notary, and the person's signature.
 The notary's log is the only document for which a notary may write their own certificate.

+Massachusetts

+In Massachusetts, Notaries Public are judicial officers that are appointed by the Governor with the advice and consent of the Governor's Council and are tasked with performing notarial acts such as acknowledgments, oaths and affirmations, jurats, signature witnessings, copy certifications, issuing summonses for witnesses, issuing subpoenas, and witnessing the opening of a bank safe, vault or box.

+To become a Notary in Massachusetts, one must submit a form to the Governor's Office with the signature of an attorney and three other members of your community attesting to your character and qualifications.
+If your application is decided on favorably by the Governor and the Governor's Council, you must take your Oath of Office before two Commissioners to Qualify Public Officers.